What is Electrolyte Blend?

 Taking Electrolyte Blend for 3 months to 2 years is recommended.

-This contains magnesium and I read that magnesium needs to be separated by 4 hours from thyroid medications, but that this supplement (which contains magnesium) can be taken within 1 hour of thyroid medications.
+I read that magnesium needs to be separated by 4 hours from thyroid medications, but that this supplement (which contains magnesium) can be taken within 1 hour of thyroid medications.
 Can it be taken with thyroid medication?

 The mechanism of interaction between magnesium and thyroid medication seems to be based on reducing stomach acidity.
 The high content of vitamin C and the forms of magnesium (malate and ascorbate) in Electrolyte Blend tend to increase acidity, which will likely counteract any stomach acid reducing capabilities of the small amount of magnesium contained within the blend.